 Third, there is a need to find a forum for the comparison, exchange, formulation, planning and financing of studies and research that allows greater coordination between scholars who work on the area, in particular scholars from international relations and comparative politics.
 It is now evident that the dispersion of the analyses carried out so far in Italy in this area, the presence of poorly coordinated sectoral studies and the lack of a consolidated political science research on Russia and the neighbouring area mean that our community is not currently competitive on an international scale, and the existing scientific results remain isolated.

-Hence, ‘teaching public policy’ represents one of the main areas of interest of the SG, which encourage the sharing of didactic and training experiences for both undergraduate and graduate students.
-In this sense, the SG carries out periodic monitoring of the teaching of public and related disciplines, such as evaluation or administration science.
+Teaching public policy and public administration represents one of the main areas of work of the SG.
+The SG encourages the dissemination of teaching methods and experiences regarding both undergraduate and graduate courses.
+To this aim, the SG also carries out a periodic monitoring of the teaching activities in place in Italian universities on public policy, policy evaluation, public administration, and cognate fields.

-Since 2010 the SG has contributed to the realization of the Summer School in Public Policies, of which a total of eight editions have been held to date.
-The first edition was held in Forlì in 2010, the second and third in Milan (2011-2012), in 2013 in Florence, in 2014 and 2016 in Padua.
-Since the 2018 edition, the Summer School has entered the IPPA (International Public Policy Association) International Summer School circuit: Padua hosted the 2018 and 2019 editions, while the 2020 edition was canceled due to the pandemic.
-The SISP and the SG contribute each year with two scholarships for non-EU students to increase the attractiveness and dissemination of the initiative.
+Since 2010 the SG has contributed to the realization of the Summer School in Public Policies.
+Eight editions have been held to date.
+Since 2018, the Summer School has entered the IPPA (International Public Policy Association) International Summer School circuit: Padua hosted the 2018 and 2019 editions and will host the 2022 one, while the 2020 and 2021 editions were canceled due to the pandemic.
+The SG contributed

 The need to set up a Standing Group (SG) on sub-national politics, center-periphery relations and local and regional policies comes from at least three considerations.